NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 "Here.
 Eat," the ancient kobold directs, "I'm sure you're quite hungry.
 I know you already missed breakfast."

+You immediately dig into the plate of potatoes placed before you.

 A broad smile spreads across his face as Ackbald gives a deep and gentle laugh.
 "Young one, you appear to be out of breath.
 You know, this is the fourth time I've talked to you in person.
 Each time, you've seemed particularly anxious.
 Am I really that frightening?
 I swear that I'm no danger to you.
 Even if you make a faux pas of some sort, the worst someone in my corporeal state would be capable of is granting you a stern lecture.
 And if you think that I'm somehow more important than you, you should know that I think the very opposite.
 I lecture here so that you and all the new generations of the clan can take over when I'm gone.
 It might seem a bit cruel, but it's an old person's job to get out of the way when young people are needed and to provide whatever help they can when asked."

 "I mean, yeah, but..."